TheGLander/indent-rainbowline.nvim/README.md

 }
 ```

-## Usage
+## Customization

-To customize how the rainbow indentation, pass a second argument to `make_opts`.
+To customize how the rainbow indentation looks, pass a second argument to `make_opts` when creating indent-blankline options.

 ```lua
 return require("indent-rainbowline").make_opts(opts, {